-The gravity framing of the roof consists of straight wood sheathing supported by wood joists that span to wood bow trusses.
-The trusses are supported on masonry pilasters that are continuous to the foundation.
-The foundation system likely consists of continuous concrete footings supporting the perimeter masonry walls and concrete spread footings under masonry pilasters.
+The gravity framing likely consists of straight or diagonal wood sheathing supported by wood joists that span to wood framed bearing walls.
+The foundation system likely consists of continuous concrete footings supporting the wood bearing walls.

-The lateral-load-resisting system consists of wood roof diaphragm that transfers seismic inertial loads to the perimeter masonry walls.
-The walls are continuous to the foundation.
+The lateral-load-resisting system consists of wood roof diaphragm that transfers seismic inertial loads to the wood walls.
+The walls are typically sheathed with plaster or wood planks and are continuous to the foundation.